 St. Peter’s Basilica was built in the 4th century by orders of Emperor Constantine, who choose this location because it was where the apostle Peter had been buried.
 The building we see today though was built between 1506 and 1615 and commissioned by Pope Julius II.

-Although this church is neither a Catholic mother church nor the cathedral of the Diocese of Rome, it is considered as one of the holiest Catholic shrines, and during the High Middle Age, it was the main pilgrimage site in the West.
+Although this church is neither a Catholic mother church nor the cathedral of the Diocese of Rome, it is considered one of the holiest Catholic shrines, and during the High Middle Age, it was the main pilgrimage site in the West.

 St. Peter’s Basilica is also the largest church in the world by interior measure and is still one of the largest buildings in the world.

 📝 History Time: St. Peter was one of the Twelve Apostles of Jesus and the first Pope.
 He was crucified head down in Rome by order of Emperor Nero, who blamed the Christians for the famous incident of the Great Fire of Rome.
 He was later buried.
-Later, Emperor Constantine, the first Christian converted Emperor decided to erect the Basilica in the location where St. Peter was buried.
+Later, Emperor Constantine, the first Christian-converted Emperor decided to erect the Basilica in the location where St. Peter was buried.
 In 1960 excavations beneath the high altar of the Basilica revealed fragments of bones believed to be of St. Peters (they passed through a forensic examination.

 It is also possible to visit the tombs of the Popes, including the tomb of Saint Peter.

 👉 Top Tip: Although it is free to visit the Basilica, to climb its dome, you have the buy a ticket.
 You have two options.
-Take a lift to the terrace + 320 steps: $9,50, or climbing all the 551 steps: $7.
+Take a lift to the terrace + 320 steps: $9,50, or climb all the 551 steps: $7.
 However, some guided tours already include the cupula.

 📋 Dress Code: This is a religious site, so it is important to dress accordingly, otherwise you won’t be allowed inside.
 Men should wear long trousers and cover their shoulders.
 Women should cover their shoulders and knees, skirts are allowed but shouldn’t be shorter than knee length.